mi-ayala/mi-ayala/README.md

 ### Hello there! 👋
 An Applied Mathematician engaged in experimental mathematics, utilizing computational tools such as Julia, Matlab, and Mathematica to blend theoretical principles with empirical insights.
+Embracing the philosophy that 'Code is the new math'.

 <!--